klawrencegupta-splunk/hipster/README.md

 - dict is the sample of data you want to send - dict.dict is given as a neutral sample of simple apache data for testing
 - inputs.conf will control the interval as which you want that dict file to be read - the default is 10 seconds
 - outputs.conf will need to contain the IPs of the indexers you want to send data

+The formula to determine the amount of load you want to generate is:
+    (number of hipster containers	* run intervals per day	* size dictionary in kb)/1024/1024 = Total GB/day load for all hipster containers
+    example: 75 hipster nodes x 1440 (or 60 second intervals) x 1000k sized dict = ~105GB of daily load